DALI tensors#

-This section shows how to construct the DALI (Derivative Approximation for LIkelihoods) tensors using derivkit.forecast_kit.ForecastKit.
+This section shows how to construct Derivative Approximation for

-For a conceptual overview of DALI forecasting, its interpretation, and other forecasting frameworks in DerivKit see ForecastKit.
+For a conceptual overview of DALI forecasting and its interpretation, see ForecastKit.

-If you want to visualize parameter contours from the DALI tensors, see the example DALI contours, which shows how to generate GetDist samples and plot confidence regions from (G, H).
+If you want to visualize parameter contours from DALI tensors, see the example DALI contours, which shows how to generate GetDist samples and plot confidence regions from the returned multiplets.

 DALI tensor shapes#